LukeZGD/Legacy-iOS-Kit/README.md

 - **macOS** 10.11 and newer (10.12 and newer recommended for full support)
 - [**Ubuntu**](https://ubuntu.com/) 22.04 and newer, and Ubuntu-based distros like [Linux Mint](https://www.linuxmint.com/)
 - [**Fedora**](https://getfedora.org/) 37 and newer, Fedora Atomic (Silverblue, Kinoite, etc.) also supported
-    - Users on Fedora 41 (or newer) may have issues connecting to older iOS devices.
-This applies to devices on lower than iOS 4.
-    - Workaround for now is to run this command: `sudo update-crypto-policies --set DEFAULT:SHA1`
 - [**Debian**](https://www.debian.org/) 12 Bookworm and newer, Sid, and Debian-based distros
 - [**Arch Linux**](https://www.archlinux.org/) and Arch-based distros like [EndeavourOS](https://endeavouros.com/)
 - Less tested distros: [**openSUSE Tumbleweed**](https://get.opensuse.org/tumbleweed/), [**Gentoo**](https://www.gentoo.org/), [**Void Linux**](https://voidlinux.org/)